-Since the Expanded Area is the project area where land acquisition procedure was not conducted in 1997, there are some more eligible households that were not included in the DMS, namely entitled households who are recorded in the list of Settlement and Land Record Department (SLRD), do not live in the land plot and could not be identified on the ground.
-These entitled households will be separately examined by YGR/Southern District through the official land acquisition process etc. and entitled to the compensation and/or assistance package based on the entitlement matrix in the RWP.
+Since the Expanded Area 2 is the project area where land acquisition procedure was not conducted in 1997, there are some more eligible households that were not included in the DMS, namely entitled households who are recorded in the list of Settlement and Land Record Department (SLRD), and who could not be identified on the ground because they did not live in the land plot.
+These entitled households will be separately examined by YGR/Southern District through the official land acquisition process and village level land entitlement confirmation meetings by collecting land transactions documents and other evidences etc. and entitled to the compensation and/or assistance package based on the entitlement matrix in the RWP.